rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 Furthermore, given the rapid development cycle of Webpacker, Webpack, and its various plugins and utilities, we were continually upgrading and smoothing wrinkles throughout the process.

-Ultimately, we felt this "extra work" would allow us to wade into the Webpack waters more easily with time to learn and adopt new conventions as we progressed.
+Ultimately, we felt this extra work would allow us to wade into the Webpack waters more easily with time to learn and adopt new conventions as we progressed.

-## Moving a JavaScript file to Webpack
+## Setting up Webpack entries

 Our team traditionally has compiled two Sprockets bundles for the browser: let's call them `vendor.js` and `application.js`.
 The `vendor` bundle is for our main third party, infrequently changing libraries like `jQuery`, `knockout.js`, and `lodash`.
 The `application` bundle, which changes more often, is for smaller third party plugins and our application code.